hansenlabs/ProjectB/README.md

 # Checkout specific tag
 $ git checkout hangover-10.18
 $ cp ~/path_to/ProjectB/wine_patch/joystick.c ./wine/dlls/winmm/joystick.c
-$ cp ~/path_to/ProjectB/scripts/docker_build_wine_hangover_25_04.sh ./wine/dlls/winmm/joystick.c
+$ cp ~/path_to/ProjectB/scripts/docker_build_wine_hangover_25_04.sh .
 $ ./docker_build_wine_hangover_25_04.sh
 ```
-Copy scripts/docker_build_wine_hangover_25_04.sh to the hangover directory, replace joystick.c from the wine/../../.. subdirectory with the one from wine_patch, and run the docker build script.
-(Assuming that docker run hello-world will work on your system).
-This script copies the deb file from the docker image to the working directory.
-Copy it to your RasPi and install it over the official build. (dpkg ....)

 Note that I recommend to run it "bare metal" with just openbox, see instructions above.

 # Jsmon (Incomplete)

 Jsmon is a command line tool intended to pre-check all joystick names and buttons.
 Device list should update in realtime.
 It shall also end itself by keeping a button + axis pressed for 5 seconds and output a specific return value (depending on direction / button combo).
-We will later catch that value by a script and have an autostart / zero-command-line-image - hopefully later.
+We will later catch that value by a script and have the base fore an autostart / zero-command-line-image - hopefully later.

 # Web2Joy (Beta)